 And this is because, ultimately, it is the user who decides which links are relevant, and Google takes note of which ones respond appropriately to their interests.

-Previously, in the Query Argumentation’s 2018 patent, it also appeared that the search engine uses click logs to detect which user searches work best.
+Previously, in the Query Augmentation’s 2018 patent, it also appeared that the search engine uses click logs to detect which user searches work best.

 Click-through rates (CTR) and metrics related to users’ reactions to links in their searches were, therefore, already critical to Google.

 Another patent published years earlier, in 2016, also referred to measuring user reactions to different results.
 It indicated that the links that received the most clicks would get a higher ranking.

 In a nutshell: For some time now, Google has been measuring the user’s preferences when choosing each page and interacting with it to determine if it is useful, attractive and intuitive, and is taking this parameter into account when ranking content.

 If this is already conditioning the positioning, the new features that Google brings will fully affect the link building scenario.